awsdocs/amazon-lumberyard-user-guide/doc_source/mat-shaders-custom-dev-remote-compiler.md

 To specify multiple IP addresses, specify a comma\-delineated list\.
 Do not include white space or empty lines\.

 **Example**
-The following allows computers or devices with IP addresses matching the whitelist to connect to the remote shader compiler\.
+The following allows computers or devices with IP addresses matching the allow list to connect to the remote shader compiler\.

 ```
 white_list=10.53.180.37,10.53.104.220